 Supporting emerging technologies which the UK can exploit and lead globally, where full commercial funding is not otherwise available.

-Ultra-low emission vehicle technology is developing fast.
+Ultralow emission vehicle technology is developing fast.
 The government is committed to accelerating the pace of change in this area and contributes to the funding of a range of innovative research and development activities.

 The low carbon vehicles innovation platform

-The LCVIP aims:
+The LCVIP aims to:

 - contribute to the growth of the UK automotive sector

 - increase and accelerate the introduction of vehicle-centric technologies to the LCV market

 - help the UK reduce CO₂ and other emissions caused by road transport

 The LCVIP is run by setting competitions to fund collaborative research and development.
 Competition criteria is created with input from:

 - the Innovate UK Low Carbon Vehicle Advisory Group